Hearing Tests 101

 Will My Insurance Company Cover the Cost of My Hearing Test?

 Because health insurance coverage varies by state, as well as by insurance plan, the answer to this question is different for each individual.
-Benefit Hearing will be happy to check with your health insurance provider to determine whether the cost of your hearing test is covered under your plan.
+Please call your Insurance to verify coverage.